AviGawande/Daily-Expense-Sharing-Application/README.md

-### This is the Take Home Assignment for the Role of Backend Intern at GrowthX
+### This is the Backend Intern - Assignment for the Role of Backend Intern at Convin.ai

 ## Objective:
-To Create an assignment submission portal.
+Daily Expense Sharing Application

 ### Technology Used:
 - 1.Database: